drugis/addis-core/docs/design/index.md

   - Web services that implement the different analyses (R1, D1, D2)
   - ADDIS-core, a 'business intelligence' system for drug benefit-risk analysis (V1, D3, L1) (basically a 'workflow engine' in which different ways of going from a database of trials to analyses can be implemented)
-  - TrialVerse, a portal/database where researchers share structured RCT data (V3, D3, D4, E1)
+  - Trialverse, a portal/database where researchers share structured RCT data (V3, D3, D4, E1)
   - TrialMine, a system for literature screening (E2)
   - ConceptMapper, a shared component where definitions (concepts) can be deposited, refined, and mapped (R2, E1, E2, E3)
   - A user management component underlying all systems (V4, D3, E5)

 ![ADDIS 2 architecture](architecture.svg)

 The user-facing systems have a back-end that exposes an API, and an HTML + JavaScript GUI that calls that API (D2, D4).
-It is intended that this will enable third parties to create additional 'business intelligence' systems based on TrialVerse (E7).
+It is intended that this will enable third parties to create additional 'business intelligence' systems based on Trialverse (E7).
 Moreover, the API can be used to build, test, and use automated systems for the extraction of data (E4).
 While the two user-facing systems have clearly separated concerns, they will be tightly integrated (E5), for example using:

   - Single sign-on authentication
   - Shared user and organization profiles
   - Consistent visual identity

 We also want to support corporate deployments of the ADDIS system (V2).
-This is possible because TrialVerse exposes a well-defined API.
+This is possible because Trialverse exposes a well-defined API.
 We can then do the following:

-  1. Deploy an internal system exposing company data through the TrialVerse interface (V3)
+  1. Deploy an internal system exposing company data through the Trialverse interface (V3)
-  2. Deploy an internal version of ADDIS that has access to both TrialVerse and the internal database (V2)
+  2. Deploy an internal version of ADDIS that has access to both Trialverse and the internal database (V2)
   3. (Optional) internal deployment of the analysis web services (V2)

-To better support this scenario there should be clearly separated read-only (to be used by ADDIS) and read-write (to be used by the TrialVerse GUI) interfaces for TrialVerse.
+To better support this scenario there should be clearly separated read-only (to be used by ADDIS) and read-write (to be used by the Trialverse GUI) interfaces for Trialverse.

 ## Data management ##

-In the ADDIS 2 architecture, the responsibility for data management is shared by the TrialVerse and ConceptMapper components:
+In the ADDIS 2 architecture, the responsibility for data management is shared by the Trialverse and ConceptMapper components:

- - TrialVerse: where researchers share structured RCT data
+ - Trialverse: where researchers share structured RCT data
  - ConceptMapper: where definitions (concepts) can be deposited, refined, and mapped

 We now proceed to design these two components in tandem, to arrive at an optimal solution for RCT data management in ADDIS 2.
-However, in doing so we keep in mind that the ConceptMapper component is expected to collaborate with other components besides TrialVerse, e.g. components dealing with real world data.
+However, in doing so we keep in mind that the ConceptMapper component is expected to collaborate with other components besides Trialverse, e.g. components dealing with real world data.

 ### Requirements ###